t-regx/t-regx.github.io/docs/match-first.md

 title: First occurrence
 ---

-Matching a first occurrence in a string is the most common usecase.
+Matching a first occurrence in a string is the most common use-case.

 ## Return from `first()`